High School for Gifted Students, Hanoi National University of Education: College admission

 100% of HNUE High school students pass the annual National University Entrance Examination and are admitted to universities in Vietnam.
 The average entrant score of HNUE students is always one of the highest in the country.
+Additionally, the school has also produced several national top scorers.

 After graduation, many students pursue higher education abroad and are scholars in world top universities.